Research on Reading

 we've seen research showing which regions of the brain are involved

-or the right parts just aren't dominate enough, then
+or the right parts just aren't dominate enough, then reading problems

 in the November 2001 issue of the Journal of Experimental Psychology:

 among students.
-They hypothesized that a person who
+They hypothesized that a person who struggles comprehending

-time someone's reading speed by using a computer which puts one sentence
+someone's reading speed by using a computer which puts one sentence

 on the screen at a time.
 The reader hits the "enter" key to advance

 the text.
-The timing process is simply the time
+The timing process is simply the time between key strokes.

 whether a story makes sense, the reader has to remember previous

-new information can be compared and integrated into previous
+new information can be compared and integrated into previous information

-happen if there was a limit as to how often (or if ever) you accessed previous
+if there was a limit as to how often (or if ever) you accessed previous